 - Please do NOT cut-and-paste from Microsoft Word.
 This wreaks havoc on the blog formatting.
 Please compose directly in WordPress.

 - Your post will get more attention if it has a catchy title.

 - Please put this at the end of your post title: [guest post]

 - Please select the Guest Bloggers category (and any other relevant categories) over on the right side of the editing window.

-- Please include a blurb (in italics) at the top or bottom of your post that tells you who you are and links to your blog / Twitter profile / web site.
+- Please include a blurb (in italics) at the bottom of your post that tells you who you are and links to your blog / Twitter profile / web site.

-- If you can, please include some sort of image / photo / chart / graph in your post.
+- If you can, please include some sort of image / photo / chart / graph / video in your post.
 If you need help with this, don’t hesitate to contact me.

 - You can save your post as a draft while you’re working on it.
 You also can schedule it to be posted in the future.

 Thank you!
 I’m really appreciative of your willingness to be a guest blogger!